sdsucdt/writeups/2021/ncl-team-2021/corrupted_pem/writeup.md

 This code will output all of the locations of the integers in “chunks” and it will also print the actual hex data that we are extracting.
 This is important because we want to make sure the code is working.
-We can now run `openssl asn1parse -in testpem.pem`
+We can now run `openssl asn1parse -in testpem.pem`.

 This will automatically decode the DER format of our so we can compare our values.
 This confirms that our program is working (I also realized this command gives us the start positions